Things You Need to Know Before You Start

 While you play, it can only help you to be a positive, friendly and upright patron – even if you lose a lot of time.
 Dealers will be nicer to you, cocktail waitresses will come to your table more, and other players will appreciate it.
 I’ve had dealers give me advice on every hand to help me win, cocktail waitresses bring me doubles instead of single pouring, and had a lot of great laughs with other players all because I was not a jerk.
 If you can not lose a little money and still be a decent person, do not play.

-In addition, there are a few basic casino rules that you should follow:
+In addition, there are a few basic Big Fish Casino rules that you should follow:

 - Never sit down at a table unless you are playing (no chilling and watching your buddy play).